syncfusion-content/flutter-docs/Flutter/calendar/localization.md

 {% endhighlight %}

-Then, declare the SfGlobalLocalizations.delegate in the localizationsDelegates, which is used to localize the custom string (mention) using in calendar and specify the supported locales as well.
+Then, declare the `SfGlobalLocalizations.delegate` in the `localizationsDelegates`, which is used to localize the custom string (mention) using in calendar and specify the supported locales as well.

 {% tabs %}
 {% highlight Dart %}